Group COO, Havas Worldwide Australia and Managing Director, Red Agency & Havas PR APAC

 Clients included the BBC (including the BBC’s flagship music event the Electric Proms), Tourism New Zealand, the Discovery Channel, ITV (including American Idol), Channel 4 (including one of the UK’s biggest summer music events, T4 On The Beach), Save the Children, Bebo, AOL (including The Huffington Post) and Sailor Jerry rum (including celebrating the pioneering tattoo artist, Norman “Sailor Jerry” Collins).

-Account Director, Red Agency Melbourne
+Client Services Director, Red Agency Melbourne

 Starting her career as a journalist for Australian Gourmet Traveller magazine and 2GB radio, Felicity’s understanding of the media from both sides has shaped her ability to deliver strategic campaigns for clients across all sectors.